sineemore/sxinit/README.md

 (misc)

-	 I hardcoded the full path and arguments to Xorg to prevent users of placing another binary into the search path, which would be executed with admin rights.
+	 The full path and arguments to Xorg are hardcoded to prevent users of placing another binary into the search path, which would be executed with admin rights.
 	 For the same reason, it shouldn't be possible to submit arbitrary arguments to xorg for users,
 	 nor should Xorg itself be suid or executable by users.

-	 xorg is a quite complex executable, so I believe it's better to have a small static binary like sxinit being suid, which can be checked for security flaws, with sametime known vulnerabilities of the xserver.
+	 The xserver is a quite complex executable, so it is definitely more secure having a small static binary like sxinit being suid, which can be checked for security flaws, than having the xserver suid with known vulnerabilities.

-	 All arguments submitted to sxinit are submitted to xinit.
+	 All arguments submitted to sxinit are submitted to the script xinitrc, which is parsed and executed by /bin/sh.

 	 The suid rights of sxinit are droppped, as soon the xserver runs.

 	 When there's no /home/user/.xinitrc file present,
 	 the default /etc/X11/xinitrc script is executed.

-	 Wrote the configuration file to (optionally) compile sxinit with the devel branch of minilib (github.com/michael105/minilib) statically (2.9kB).
+	 'minilib.conf' is a configuration file to (optionally) compile sxinit

-Still have some cleanup and testing to do.
+	 statically linked with minilib (github.com/michael105/minilib) (2.9kB)
+    via 'make with-minilib'